History of the Gold Coast, Queensland: 21st century

 By the turn of the 21st century the Gold Coast had shrugged off its shady past and fully embraced the real estate boom.
 This boom reached its physical, and economical peak in 2005 with the opening of the 322.5m 'Worlds Tallest Residential Tower' Q1, in Surfers Paradise.

 In September 2010 the Gold Coast Native Title Claim QUD346/06 was registered by the Registrar of the National Native Title Tribunal (NNTT).
 This administrative decision was made under the Australian Federal Government's Native Title Act 1993 which is administered by the Federal Court of Australia.
-A registered claim entered on the Tribunal's Register of Claims, (which in this case is currently in mediation in the Federal Court) means that in all matters which may affect the claimants' native title rights and interests in the claim area, and under the procedural rights afforded by the Native Title Act (Cwth 1993), consultation and often negotiation with the claim group is required.
+A registered claim entered on the Tribunal's Register of Claims, means that in all matters which may affect the claimants' native title rights and interests in the claim area, and under the procedural rights afforded by the Native Title Act, consultation and often negotiation with the claim group is required.
 Jabree Limited on behalf of the claim group is the registered cultural heritage body.
 Yugambeh people are now recognised as significant stakeholders in the Gold Coast region.